 How to Spruce up Chocolate Cookies:

-- Swap half of the semisweet chocolate chips with hand-chopped dark chocolate chunks for a more intense chocolate indulgence.
+- Swap half of the semisweet chocolate chips with hand-chopped dark chocolate chunks for more intense chocolate indulgence.

 - Sprinkle a teaspoon of orange zest into your batter for a hint of bright citrus flavor.

 - Whisk a teaspoon of instant espresso powder with the dry ingredients for delicious mocha notes.

 - Sprinkle the portioned dough with flaky salt to balance flavors and for a crackly texture.

 Want more delicious cookie recipes for the holidays?
 These unbelievable peanut butter cookies have only three ingredients and are gluten-free!